-Sarah Tannenbaum, Psy.D. is the Senior Director of Outpatient Clinical Services.
-She has strategic and operational oversight of Judge Baker's outpatient programs, including the Center for Effective Therapy, a clinic providing mental health assessments and focused short-term treatments for children and their families; Camp Baker, a Summer Treatment Program for children with ADHD; and the Next Step: College Success and Independent Living Program, a college preparatory program for transitional aged youth with social communication deficits.
-Dr. Tannenbaum is a licensed clinical psychologist and Instructor in Psychology at Harvard Medical School.
+Sarah Tannenbaum, Psy.D., ABPP is the Senior Director of Outpatient Clinical Services.
+She has strategic and operational oversight of The Baker Center's outpatient programs, including the Center for Effective Therapy, a clinic providing mental health assessments and focused short-term treatments for children and their families; Camp Baker, a Summer Treatment Program for children with ADHD; and the Next Step: College Success and Independent Living Program, a college preparatory program for transitional aged youth with social communication deficits.
+Dr. Tannenbaum is a board certified and licensed child and adolescent clinical psychologist and Instructor in Psychology at Harvard Medical School.
 Dr. Tannenbaum has extensive experience working with children and families ages 2-18.
 Her work has focused on early childhood interventions, the treatment of traumatized populations, and the diagnosis and treatment of autism spectrum disorders.
-In addition, Dr. Tannenbaum is trained in a number of evidenced-based treatment approaches, including Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), Child-Parent Psychotherapy (CPP), Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), Parent-Child Interaction Therapy (PCIT) and the Summer Treatment Program (STP).
+In addition, Dr. Tannenbaum is trained in a number of evidenced-based treatment approaches, including Cognitive Behavior Therapy (CBT), Trauma-Focused CBT (TF-CBT), Dialectical Behavior Therapy (DBT), Child-Parent Psychotherapy (CPP), Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), Parent-Child Interaction Therapy (PCIT) and the Summer Treatment Program (STP).
 She is a supervisor and trainer in MATCH-ADTC, providing statewide trainings in best practices for childhood disorders while supervising postdoctoral fellows, pre-doctoral interns, and practicum students towards certification in the treatment approach.
 Additionally, Dr. Tannenbaum is a certified therapist and Within Agency Trainer in PCIT.
 She is also a supervisor and trainer in the STP.
 Dr. Tannenbaum has practiced in a wide array of clinical settings, such as residential treatment centers, partial hospital programs, and community mental health centers where she has done both in-home and school-based treatment as well as school consultations and trainings.
+In 2021, Dr. Tannenbaum was awarded the Young Mentor Award by Harvard Medical School.